|

 which performs similar functions to both.

-When writing JSP's for MyJasper remember the request and response variables are not there use destination instead.
+When writing JSP's for MyJasper remember the request and

 for example